Deadly, fiery crash closes I-10 east near Iberville-West Baton Rouge line Thursday

 Click HERE for the WBRZ traffic map

 Authorities closed I-10 East between the Basin Bridge and Grosse Tete because of the crash shortly after 3 p.m.
+It was reopened around 7:30 p.m.

 One person was killed, authorities said.